Figure Weights

 • Choose the option that balances the scale.

-• The test stops after 3 consecutive errors.
+• The test stops after 3 consecutive errors, so work carefully.

 • Press Begin to start.